aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/automated-install-aptos-cli.md

 ```

 <details>
-<summary>MacOS / Linux / Windows Subsystem for Linux (WSL)</summary>
+<summary>macOS / Linux / Windows Subsystem for Linux (WSL)</summary>

 :::tip
-These instructions have been tested on Ubuntu 20.04, Ubuntu 22.04, Arch Linux, MacOS (ARM), and WSL.
+These instructions have been tested on Ubuntu 20.04, Ubuntu 22.04, Arch Linux, MacOS (ARM), and WSL and assume you have either `curl` or `wget` installed to download the script.
 :::

-In your terminal:
+In your terminal, run the following `curl` command:

 ```
 curl -fsSL "https://aptos.dev/scripts/install_cli.py" | python3
 ```

-If you don't have curl installed, try using wget:
+Or with `wget`:
 ```
 wget -qO- "https://aptos.dev/scripts/install_cli.py" | python3
 ```